T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: twists and periodic classes of .

-In this section, we prove, as a corollary of the previous section, that periodic homeomorphisms induced by \tat graphs give rise to all truly periodic homeomorphisms (leaving at least one boundary component invariant) up to isotopy and conjugacy.
+In this section we introduce a periodic twist induced by a \tat graph.
+We prove Theorem 5.25 as a corollary of the previous section, which shows that periodic \tat twists give rise to all truly periodic homeomorphisms (leaving at least one boundary component invariant) up to isotopy and conjugacy.